r4ruk/openrelik-pipeline/README.md

 ### Step 1 - Install Docker
 Follow the official installation instructions to [install Docker Engine](https://docs.docker.com/engine/install/).

-### Step 2 - Set environment variables and run the install script to deploy Timesketch and OpenRelik
+### Step 2 - Set environment variables and run the install script to deploy Timesketch, OpenRelik, and Velociraptor
 Depending on your connection, this can take 5-10 minutes.
 ```bash
 sudo -i